vruusmann/blog/_posts/2022-05-06-sklearn_prediction_postprocessing.md

 ---

 The centerpiece of ML pipelines is the model.
-Steps that precede the model are called "feature pre-processing" aka "feature engineering" steps.
+Steps that precede the model are called "data pre-processing" aka "feature engineering" steps.
 Steps that follow the model are called "prediction post-processing" aka "decision engineering" steps.

 Overall, the feature engineering part is more appreciated and valued than the decision engineering part.
 Feature transformations allow the data to be (re)presented in more nuanced and relevant ways, thereby leading to better models.